 Skip to contents

 Visualizes a correlation matrix as a heatmap tile plot using correlation results stored in the metadata of a MultiAssayExperiment object.
 When feature_type = "pcs", the function forces PCs to appear on the x-axis and exposures on the y-axis, and it adds a barplot showing how many PCs are significantly associated with each exposure.
-Otherwise, it handles symmetric correlation results by reordering variable pairs with pmin/pmax.
 It also suppresses nonsignificant tiles based on a specified p-value threshold.

 Usage